cpsc455-bugstorm/TravelersTea/README.md

 #### Stretch Requirements

 - [ ] User Preferences: Compact Mode, Light Mode
-- [ ] Users can generate different plans based on the weather
+- [x] Users can generate different plans based on extra notes
 - [ ] Entire application should be mobile-friendly
 - [ ] Share itinerary as a link